Lino Lakes teen speed skater is Team USA member with Olympic goals

 She said she hopes to resume high school hockey but knows her speed skating goals will ”really make it difficult.”
 So, for now and the foreseeable future, it’s full speed ahead for Greta Myers.

-Myers has a GoFundMe page set up to help with the financial burden of speed skating.
+Note: Myers has a GoFundMe page that she is hoping will help take some of the financial burden off.

 (0) comments